 Trade Simulator– This helps you forecast likely profit and loss expectations using proven strategies.

-Session Map– a map listing when markets are open througout the world.
+Session Map– a map listing when markets are open throughout the world.

 Trade Terminal– a screen showing a range of trading information on one screen.